Moshkante/myNLP2HPO_GenDis_pipeline/README.md

 #2: Replace test notes in the "clinicalnotes" folder with the desired clinical notes to analyze.

 #3: Run the meta shell script 'runanalysis.sh'.

-#4: Internet connection is required!
+The pipeline requires a stable internet connection!

 Definition of folders created while running the shell script: